malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 The solid line shows the mean value at each time with the estimate of the error shown through an opaque band.
 Note the logarithmic scale of both axes.
+The black line between $1e-2$ and $1e0$ shows a $x^2$ power law and the black line from $1e5$ to $1e7$ shows a $x^1$ power law.
 ](../Projects/Dynamics/figures/mean_squared_displacement.svg){width=80% #fig:msd}

-![The translational diffusion constant as a function of normalised temperature for high and low pressures.
+![The inverse translational diffusion constant $1/D_t$ as a function of normalised temperature for high and low pressures.
+Each point includes an estimate of the error as a vertical bar that in all cases is smaller than the marker.
+The black line is a fit of the Vogel--Tamman--Fulcher relation (@eq:VTF).
 ](../Projects/Dynamics/figures/diffusion_constant_summary.svg){width=80% #fig:diffusion_constant}

 ### Rotational Relaxations